 Given the enormous revenue potential in this industry, competition will continue to be fierce.

 This was a hard-won battle for RCCC’s owners.
 The original lawsuit was filed in 2016 against 11 defendants, which filed a successful joint motion under California’s anti-SLAPP (Strategic Lawsuits Against Public Participation) statute.
-Superior Court Judge Barry P. Goode granted the motion on the grounds that the complaint was attacking protected free speech activity; that is, efforts to mobilize public opposition and efforts to voice that opposition to the City Council.
+Superior Court Judge Barry P. Goode granted the motion on the grounds that the complaint was attacking protected free speech activity; that is, efforts to mobilize and vocalize public opposition before City Council.
 Judge Goode noted that while it is possible that the defendants’ activities might be protected, they failed to show how, and much of the alleged conduct was “incidental” to RCCC’s antitrust claims.
 Pursuing the surviving antitrust claims, RCCC filed several amended complaints before aiming their case at the individuals at the center of the plan to block its business.

 Edited by Tom Hagy for MoginRubin LLP